 Pentagon watchdog says former White House physician bullied staff and drank recklessly on official trips

 Congressman Ronny Jackson, formerly the White House physician to Presidents Obama and Trump, "disparaged" subordinates and drank recklessly while traveling with the president, according to a new report released by the Pentagon on Wednesday.
-Jackson, a rear admiral, was initially chosen by Mr. Trump to be veterans affairs secretary — but his name was pulled following reports about his behavior while he was in the role.
+Jackson, a rear admiral, was initially chosen by Mr. Trump to be Secretary of Veterans Affairs — but his name was pulled following reports about his behavior while he was in the role.

 Wednesday's report detailed inappropriate conduct involving alcohol in two incidents and said he had fostered a negative work environment.
 The Department of Defense Inspector General initiated the investigation into Jackson in May 2018, and interviewed 78 witnesses about Jackson's conduct in the White House Medical Unit for the report.